Cabezon (fish): Fisheries and conservation

-Fishing for cabezon began with early Native Americans, while Californians did not specifically target them until the late 1930s.
+Fishing for cabezon began with the arrival of the local Indian tribes, while Californians did not specifically target them until the late 1930s.
 Historically, most cabezon in California have been caught by recreational fishermen.
 Fishermen target nearshore kelp beds using hook and line gear or traps.
 The cabezon was first targeted by live fishermen in 1994.
 Between 1996 and 1997, cabezon landings increased.
 In response to the live fishery, the Nearshore Fisheries Management Act was enacted in 1998, establishing a minimum size limit of 35.6 cm for cabezon, which took effect in January 1999.
 From 1995 to 2002, though, commercial landings exceeded recreational catches, largely due to the emergence of the live-fish fishery in the mid-1990s, driven by a demand for specialty foods.
 From 2001 to 2006, cabezon ranked among the top-four live-caught species groups.
 In the 2000s, following the implementation of conservative harvest limits, cabezon catches stabilized significantly.

 One consequence of the size limit is the reproductive output of fish at this size, as those caught near the limit are likely to have matured for only one season at most, which is detrimental to population stability.
 Cabezon are at risk of growth overfishing, which happens when fish are caught before they are old enough to reproduce.
 Additionally, recruitment fishing occurs when the spawning stock is so heavily exploited that reproduction and recruitment decline to unsustainable levels for fisheries.

 As of January 19, 2021, the commercial state trip limit for cabezon is set at 1,000 pounds for the current year.
 Another contributing factor in decreasing catch is cabezon roe is toxic to humans,^{[3]} because of the occurrence of a toxic phospholipid (dinogunellin).
 This toxin is known to affect the liver specifically when tested in mice.
 The only other fish with toxic roe that affects the liver is the Japanese prickleback, Stichaeus grigorjewi.
 If ingested, vomiting, diarrhea, chills, and fever occur within 24 hours.

 As of 2025, cabezon's minimum take size has been removed, due to complaints by anglers, as the cabezon were not able to be legally filleted at sea.
 Some anglers have complained that this would result in fewer large cabezon.